What Is the Healthiest Bread?

 Yes, there is such a thing as healthy bread.
 Here's how to find it on your next trip to the grocery store.

-You wouldn’t know it from all the recent COVID-19 bread-baking, but bread is considered the enemy in certain low-carb quarters.
+You wouldn’t know it from all the bread-baking during the pandemic, but bread is considered the enemy in certain low-carb quarters.
 Its “unhealthy” reputation stems from the low-carb diet myth that all carbohydrates are inherently bad.
 Although it’s true that heavily processed, refined carbohydrates and sugary foods lack nutrients, not all types of carbs or bread fall into this category, says Malina Malkani, RDN, a registered dietitian nutritionist in Westchester, New York.
 It’s possible for bread to be part of a healthy diet.

 In fact, depending on the loaf, bread can be packed with nutrients.
 Whole grain bread, for instance, is a good source of B vitamins, including folic acid, iron, magnesium, selenium, and dietary fibre, according to the American Heart Association.